ahmedd-waleedd/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe.
-fast , first OOP project and hope it be good for my first
+Fast , first OOP project and hope it be good for my first